 Survey your suppliers for certification under USMCA and other trade agreements.
 Explore your options for sourcing and understand the exposures in bill of material (BOM) costs.
-Indirect exposures, e.g. North American suppliers using parts from China, create additional complexity as they flow through the supply chain.
+Indirect exposures (e.g., North American suppliers using parts from China) create additional complexity as they flow through the supply chain.
 Do the legwork to make sure that the content recipe you’re using is going to satisfy USMCA requirements and be eligible for benefits.
 Conversely, if receiving goods that qualify for NAFTA, make sure that the goods you’re currently receiving into Canada, the US or Mexico maintain their qualification.
-Also, pay attention to historical agreements.
-Part of the USMCA transition will involve updating purchase agreements that currently reference NAFTA as a part of holding vendors responsible.
+Also, pay attention to historical agreements: part of the USMCA transition will involve updating purchase agreements that currently reference NAFTA as a way of holding vendors responsible.

 Business unit and functional leaders

 Approach trade as a cross-functional business issue, with an understanding of trade-offs and interdependencies.
 Don’t apply old trade impact analyses at a time in which costs of importing from outside the region are in a state of flux.
-Many imports - not just those from China - are subject to tariffs, including those whose applicable rates of assessment are not stable.
+Many imports—not just those from China—are subject to tariffs, including those whose applicable rates of assessment are not stable.
 Many are subject to increase, and additional ones are under consideration.
-Trade automation solutions and tariff impact assessment and modeling tools can help to make informed strategic sourcing decisions as you evaluate USMCA and other FTA opportunities.
+Trade automation solutions and tariff impact assessment and modeling tools can help you make informed strategic sourcing decisions as you evaluate USMCA and other FTA opportunities.

 Prepare for tougher enforcement ahead, as trade compliance audits tend to step up after a new trade agreement.
 There is reason to expect this with USMCA, as the agreement specifically creates opportunities for US border authorities to collaborate with their Canadian and Mexican counterparts.
 For example, authorities from each of the countries can audit companies within the region, meaning they can go on site and review how the product is qualifying.